Dylan-Eckert/CT100/README.md

 # CT100: Intro to Front End Development

-You will learn basic web development and create some simple web apps from scratch.
-You will become knowledgable in HTML, CSS, and JavaScript, as well as the basic tools of the trade, such as Atom code editor, and Github dev tools.
+Welcome to CT100.
+In this class you will learn basic web development and create some simple web pages/apps from scratch.
+You will become knowledgable in HTML, CSS, and JavaScript, as well as the basic tools of the trade, such as the Atom code editor and Github dev tools.

-Classes will be held starting on March 28th for 6 weeks.
+Classes will start on March 28th and go for 6 weeks.
 The last day of class will be May 5th.
 We are going to meet Mon, Wed, and Thurs from 6:30pm - 9pm at Sierra Nevada College in PL-320 (Prim Library).

 [Syllabus](https://github.com/CodeTahoe/CT100/blob/master/ct100-syllabus.pdf).
 The syllabus is subject to change based on the pace of the class and relevancy of material at the time.